BillyGottenstrater/BookmarkChanger/README.md

 ## Current Status:

 It's basically ready.
 I'll be making some touchups here and there, but otherwise, it does exactly what I want it to do, and is completely functional for any user.
+There is now functionality for removing individual bookmarks and folders instead of clearing all.
+Info page to be added soon as well.
+Oh yeah, I almost forgot.
+It's on the CHROME WEBSTORE, BABY!